Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/04/migrating-existing-tests-to-approvaltests.md

 ## Starting code

-I’m going to start with an existing test.
+I'm going to start with an existing test.
 This makes it easy to show the difference between a traditional unit test, and once that uses this library.

 Here is the test before any changes.
-It is a pretty simple MSTest with Shouldly (ApprovalTests doesn’t care which test framework you are using).
+It is a pretty simple MSTest with Shouldly (ApprovalTests doesn't care which test framework you are using).
 It is quite texty, and this is just one of the shorter tests.
-One of the benefits of the ApprovalTests library is that it moves the expectation into a file in its own right, but I’ll talk about some of the other benefits shortly.
+One of the benefits of the ApprovalTests library is that it moves the expectation into a file in its own right, but I'll talk about some of the other benefits shortly.

 ```csharp
 [TestMethod]